Skip to page navigation

 How the ICTAP Works:

-- When an agency is willing to go outside the agency to hire candidates, it must advertise its vacancies on OPM's automated government-wide employment information system, USAJOBS.
+• When an agency is going outside the agency to hire candidates, it must advertise its vacancies on OPM's automated government-wide employment information system, USAJOBS.

-- USAJOBS provides easily accessible worldwide Federal employment information, updated every business day from a database of more than 12,000 worldwide job opportunities.
-USAJOBS is available to job seekers in a variety of formats (including computer or telephone), ensuring access for customers with differing physical and technological capabilities.
-It is convenient, user friendly, and available 24 hours a day, seven days a week.
+• USAJOBS provides easily accessible worldwide Federal employment information.
+USAJOBS is convenient, user friendly, and available 24 hours a day, seven days a week.

-- On the website, you can retrieve current job vacancies worldwide, find employment information fact sheets, obtain applications and forms, and apply for many jobs online.
-The USAJOBS website also has an Online Resume Builder feature you can use to create online resumes specifically designed for Federal jobs.
-You can print your USAJOBS resume and fax or mail it to employers, and save and edit it for future use.
+• On the website, you can retrieve current job vacancies worldwide, find employment information fact sheets, obtain applications and forms, and apply for many jobs online.
 For many vacancies listed on the site, you can submit your USAJOBS resume directly to hiring agencies electronically.

 ICTAP Eligibility Requirements